cthulhu-rlyeh/rip-ripper/README.md

 If you're feeling daring, however, you would simply make a call to the "RIP Ripper Core.vbs" file in your scheduled task and pass it a folder location as a single argument.
 Like so: `"C:\ripper\RIP Ripper Core.vbs" C:\EOM\`

-This executes the ripper as `C:\ripper\` and then tells it where to look for the BKP files which, in this example, are at `C:\EOM\`.
+This executes the ripper at `C:\ripper\` and then tells it where to look for the BKP files which, in this example, are at `C:\EOM\`.
 This is exactly what the hook does, you would just be doing it yourself.